Browse abandonment email examples (+ what makes them great)

-This Timberland browse abandonment email example is a great example of a browse abandonment email that utilizes product recommendations to supplement the “browsed” product that triggered the email.
+This Timberland browse abandonment email is a great example that utilizes product recommendations to supplement the browsed product that triggered the email.
 Including personalization like this shows shoppers that you know them and can actually offer relevant recommendations for them that they can trust.

 This Converse browse abandonment email is a powerful example of pairing a promotional discount with a timely, relevant message.
 “We think you have terrific taste” is a clever way of communicating to the shopper that these were the products that they viewed.
 They then list a few browsed products with a promotional discount in the email and then go as far as to even offer more product recommendations below that complement the browsed products.

 Browse abandonment emails don’t have to be creepy, scary, or spammy.
-As I demonstrated in my HBR analogy, they can be incredibly helpful.
-Browse abandonment emails are a great complementary message to cart abandonment emails to help build purchase intent shoppers and ultimately convert sales.
+As I demonstrated in my HBR analogy, they can be incredibly helpful as great complementary messages to cart abandonment emails to help build purchase intent shoppers and ultimately convert sales.